 Back to my desserts!

 Since I’ve got limited kitchen space, I am preparing them the day before.
-On Wednesday evening I’ll throw together the super easy Pumpkin Pie Dip to snack on pre-holiday while I am making No-Bake Eggnog Cheesecake for after dinner on Thanksgiving.
-By making them ahead of time I only have to focus on the main course and side dishes on the actual day.
+On Wednesday evening I’ll throw together the super-easy Pumpkin Pie Dip to snack on pre-holiday while I am making No-Bake Eggnog Cheesecake for after dinner on Thanksgiving.
+By making them ahead of time I only have to focus on the main course and side dishes on an actual day.